tattler-community/tattler-community/package/src/tattler/docs/source/templatedesigners.rst

                 ├── body_html
                 └── priority

+.. hint:: The ``body_plain`` definition is not required in `Tattler's enterprise edition <https://tattler.dev/#enterprise>`_.

+    Tattler enterprise edition includes the `auto-text`_ feature, which allows you to only provide ``body_html``.

 The files have the following purpose:

 ``subject``
     Mandatory.
 Contains template text which will be expanded with template variables to generate the subject of the email to send.

 ``body_plain``
-    Mandatory.
+    Mandatory (in Tattler community edition).
 Contains template text which will be expanded with template variables to generate the body of the email to send.
     This is the plain-text body standard in every email.
 If a ``body_html`` file is also provided, this content only serves as a "fallback" for recipients who lack support for HTML emails.

 ``body_html``